 Decide Where to Seek Shelter

 Be proactive and create a plan with your family.
 Decide on the safest place in your home to seek shelter.
-If you have a basement, consider going there, otherwise, choose a windowless room on the bottom floor.
-Notify everyone in your family of the location, and decide on who is going to be in charge of grabbing your pets and emergency kit.
+If you have a basement, consider going there; otherwise, choose a windowless room on the bottom floor.
+Notify everyone in your family of the location, and decide who will be in charge of grabbing your pets and emergency kit.

 In the event that you or a member of your family encounters a tornado while driving, review what you should do to remain safe on the roadway.
-According to The National Weather Service, there are 2 courses of action a driver can take.
+According to The National Weather Service, a driver can take two courses of action.
 Option 1 is the safest and most highly recommended.
 If possible, drivers should go to a nearby location to take shelter.
 This may be a grocery store, gas station, restaurant, etc. Option 2 is seen as a last resort.
-They recommend drivers take cover in their car and protect their head or leave their vehicle to take cover in a ditch or other low-lying area.
+They recommend drivers take cover in their car and protect their heads or leave their vehicle to take cover in a ditch or other low-lying area.

 Put Together an Emergency Kit